CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

             mode: 0
       ```
       <p align="justify">
       The planner server in the ROS2 Navigation Stack is responsible for generating a feasible path from the robot's current position to a specified goal.
 It leverages algorithms to navigate through the environment while avoiding obstacles and ensuring that the path adheres to the robot's kinematic and dynamic constraints.
 Here, SmacPlanner2D is used as the planner server of this robot.
+When tuning the robot there is no further adjustments required in planner server.
+It is simple path planning, because omni directional robot can able to follow any direct path between robot possition and goal.
       </p>

       ```yaml